 Every class day, you will meet with your classmates and instructor to work through that day’s coursepack group activities or labs.
 Attendance and completion of the activity counts towards this portion of your grade.

-You will complete bi-weekly assignments in Gradescope.
+You will complete weekly assignments in Gradescope.
 These should be completed individually (meaning all answers should be written in your own words), but you may use your classmates, tutors, or your instructor/co-instructor/TA for assistance.

 Final course grades will be determined according to the following scale.